 The Customs officials when we flew to London, however, seemed quite perplexed by the confusing trail of visas and travel stamps in our passports.
 After explaining the situation, they passed us through with pained expressions.
 They likely could have held us for not having proper documentation if they had wanted to deal with the headache.

 Finally, after seven weeks of traveling without the correct documents, our new residency permits arrived in the mail.
-Unfortunately, they’re valid for one more week.
-For that, we owe 204 chf for the privilege of using them for the next week.
+Unfortunately, because it’s already September and the permits are for just a 2-month extension, they’re valid for one more week.
+For that, we owe 204 CHF!

 It’s a bummer that they couldn’t pro-rate the cost since they’re not only not valid for a whole year, but it took them seven weeks to get them to us.